ITSM

 Your IT inventory supports audits, compliance checks, and asset disposal planning.
 It helps you stay prepared for vendor audits, data security reviews, and recycling/disposal regulations when assets reach the end of their life.

-Excel IT asset inventory vs. IT Asset Inventory Management software
+Excel IT asset inventory vs. asset inventory software

-There are two main ways to manage an IT asset inventory: manually (using spreadsheets like Excel or Google Sheets), or automatically (with dedicated software).
+There are two main ways to manage an IT asset inventory: manually (using spreadsheets like Excel or Google Sheets), or automatically (with a dedicated asset inventory solution).

 Spreadsheets can work for small organizations with a limited number of assets.
 But as your IT infrastructure grows, so do the risks: spreadsheets are hard to maintain, prone to errors, and not ideal for tracking things like warranties, licenses, or asset assignments.

-However, if you are already using Excel for IT Asset Management, it could be a great first step towards a complete (and automatically updated) IT asset inventory.
+However, if you are already exploring the Excel template angle, it could be a great first step towards a complete (and automatically updated) IT asset inventory.

-Whether you choose a dedicated inventory tool or a full ITAM platform like InvGate Asset Management, software gives you the visibility, control, and efficiency that manual methods simply can’t match.
+Whether you choose a dedicated IT Inventory Management tool or a full ITAM platform like InvGate Asset Management, software gives you the visibility, control, and efficiency that manual methods simply can’t match.

 IT inventory example